 Analyze organic solution A, organic solution B, pure eugenol TLC reference and acetyleugenol TLC reference by TLC using the optimized TLC solvent ratio identified in the previous session.

 Note: Aqueous solutions can be poured down the sink for disposal.
-Hexane and ether waste should be disposed of in the Non-chlorinated organic waste bottles.
+Hexane and ether waste should be disposed of in the non-chlorinated organic waste bottles.

-Part B – PHWE of Correa reflexa: isolation of seselin and (+)-epoxysuberosin

-Part B – PHWE of Correa reflexa: isolation of seselin and (+)-epoxysuberosin
+PHWE of Correa reflexa: isolation of seselin and (+)-epoxysuberosin

 Session 1.
 PHWE of Correa reflexa

+Grind Correa reflexa leaves (10 g) in an electric spice grinder and then transfer the ground plant material to a 100-mL beaker.

+NOTE: Grinding should take 20–30 seconds.

-Take 10 g of ground Correa reflexa and add ~ 2 g of coarse sand.
+Add ~ 2 g of coarse sand to the beaker containing plant material.

 Mix and pack into the basket of the portafilter (sample compartment).
+Compress the sample with the tamper.

 NOTE: Do not pack the sample too tightly.